Including How to Disinfect Frequently Touched Objects and Deep-Cleans

 - Disinfect frequently touched spots.

-- Open windows and adjust air conditioning as needed.
+- Open windows to improve ventilation and adjust air conditioning as needed.

 Keeping Your Home Safe During Flu and Virus Seasons